AwesomeuncleB/AwesomeuncleB/README.md

 Let's connect and explore the possibilities in the vast landscape of technology and data-driven solutions.
 Feel free to reach out at therealb205@gmail.com and check out my ongoing projects on my GitHub portfolio: https://github.com/AwesomeuncleB.

-I look forward to collaborating on exciting projects related to back-end devlopment, IoT, AI, ML, DL, and the fascinating world of data science! 🚀
+I look forward to collaborating on exciting projects related to back-end development, IoT, AI, ML, DL, and the fascinating world of data science! 🚀

 ### Skills
 Python.
 PowerBI.
 Excel.
 HTML.
 Arduino.
 Flask.